datanav/docs/getting-started.rst

 Task
 ++++

-- Create a preperation pipe, a pipe with entities that will be exported or exposed in an output pipe downstream.
-Populate the preperation pipe with entities of your choosing.
+- Create a preparation pipe, a pipe with entities that will be exported or exposed in an output pipe downstream.
+Populate the preparation pipe with entities of your choosing.
 Make sure to stick to naming conventions and name it after the type of object it contains and the target system (in this case the system is simply "csv") i.e. "orders-csv".
 - Create an output pipe downstream with a CSV sink.
-Name this pipe the same as its preperation pipe, but with an "-endpoint" postfix, i.e. "orders-csv-endpoint".
+Name this pipe the same as its preparation pipe, but with an "-endpoint" postfix, i.e. "orders-csv-endpoint".
 - Download the .csv file from the pipe's "Output"-tab and verify its content.

 Tips